OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 ### CAPTCHA

-Requiring a user to solve a CAPTCHA for each login attempt can help to prevent automated login attempts, which would significantly slow down a credential stuffing or password spraying attack.
+Requiring a user to solve a CAPTCHA for each login attempt can help to prevent automated login attempts, and may slow down credential stuffing or password spraying attacks.
 However, CAPTCHAs are not perfect, and in many cases tools or services exist that can be used to break them with a reasonably high success rate.
-Abnormally high CAPTCHA solve rates may also indicate the use of an automated CAPTCHA breaking technology.
+Monitoring CAPTCHA solve rates may help identify automated CAPTCHA breaking technology, likely indicated by abnormally high solve rates, or impact to good users.

-To improve usability, it may be desirable to only require the user solve a CAPTCHA when the login request is considered suspicious, using the same criteria discussed above.
+To improve usability, it may be desirable to only require the user solve a CAPTCHA when the login request is considered suspicious, using the same criteria discussed in the MFA section.

 ### IP Mitigation and Intelligence

-Blocking IP addresses serves to establish upper limits on credential stuffing abuse, and may be sufficient to stop less sophisticated attacks.
+Blocking IP addresses may be sufficent to stop less sophisticated attacks and serves to establish upper limits on credential stuffing abuse.
 It is more effective, however, to have a graduated response to abuse that increases the severity of mitigation measures depending on different factors of the attack.
+In order to reduce the likelihood of permanently blocking legitimate users, IP addresses blocking should typically only be temporary.

-Any logic that places an IP address on a mitigation list (including blocking) should consider both short (i.e. burst) and longer ('low and slow') time periods, and not rely soley on a single predicatble volume limit.
-Several examples that should be considered:
+Any logic that places an IP address on a mitigation list (including blocking and CAPTCHA) should consider a multitude of abuse scenarios, and not rely on a single predicatble volume limit.
+Short (i.e. burst) and long time periods should be considered, as well as high request volume and instances where one IP address, likely in concert with many other IP addresses, generates small but consistent volumes of traffic.
+Additionally, blocking should consider factors such as IP address classification (ex: residential vs hosting) and geolocation.

-- A single IP address exceeds a 20 authentication requests in 1 minute limit.
-This is a burst behavior.
-- 100 IP addresses generate 4 authentication requests per minute, and after 25 minutes each IP has generated 100 authentaction requests.
-This is an example of using low request volume across a high volume of IP addresses.
-- A single IP address generates 90 authentication requests in 5 minutes.
-While it did not breach an arbitrary limit, the minute to minute volume remained consistent (18 per minute) and was statistically higher volume than similar IP addresses.

-Typically, IP addresses blocking should only be temporary, in order to reduce the likelihood of permanently blocking legitimate users, and should consider factors such as IP address classification (ex: residential vs hosting) and geolocation.
-Separate from blocking network connections, consider storing an account's IP address authentication history, and if a recent IP address is added to a block list, take appropriate action such as locking the account and notifying the user.
+Separate from blocking network connections, consider storing an account's IP address authentication history.
+In case a recent IP address is added to a block list, it may be appropriate to lock the account and notify the user.

-However, many credential stuffing toolkits offer built-in use of proxy networks to distribute requests across a large volume of unique IP addressess.
+Many credential stuffing toolkits offer built-in use of proxy networks to distribute requests across a large volume of unique IP addressess.
 This may defeat both IP block-lists and rate limiting, as per IP request volume may remain relatively low, even on high volume attacks.
 Correlating authentication traffic with proxy and similar IP address intelligence, as well as hosting provider IP address ranges can help identify highly distributed credential stuffing attacks, as well as serve as a mitigation trigger.
 For example, every request originating from a hosting provider could be required to solve CAPTCHA.

-There are both public and commercial sources of IP address intellignece and classification that may be leveraged as data sources for this purpose, and some hosting providers publish their own IP address space, such as [AWS](https://docs.aws.amazon.com/vpc/latest/userguide/aws-ip-ranges.html).
+There are both public and commercial sources of IP address intelligence and classification that may be leveraged as data sources for this purpose.
+Additionally, some hosting providers publish their own IP address space, such as [AWS](https://docs.aws.amazon.com/vpc/latest/userguide/aws-ip-ranges.html).

 ### Device Fingerprinting